Chaffelson/nipyapi/README.rst

 The swagger 2.0 compliant client auto-generated using the `Swagger Codegen <https://github.com/swagger-api/swagger-codegen>`_ project, and then cleaned / bugfixed by the authors

+Props to the NiFi-dev and NiFi-user mailing list members over at Apache for all the assistance and kindnesses.